abechtel31/Programming-Languages-Blog/Blog7.md

 * Resources

 ## Introduction
 Lambda calculus was developed in the 30's by mathemetician Alonzo Church who also wrote a lot of work regarding Turing machines.
-Lambda calculus was desiged as a way to study computations with functions.
+Lambda calculus was designed as a way to study computations with functions.

 ## What is Lamda Calculus?